utkarshcmu/grafana.org/content/blog/2018-02-09-timeshift-ep33.md

 <hr />

 #### From the Blogosphere
 [**FOSDEM Dashboards**](https://dashboard.fosdem.org/dashboard/db/swag?orgId=1&from=1517639447075&to=1517684364182): The organizers at FOSDEM used Grafana to track a number of metrics for the conference.
 They've made the dashboard public so have fun exploring the data.
-One of the very clever ways they used Grafana was to track tshirt inventory.
+One of the very clever ways they used Grafana was to track t-shirt inventory.
 Definitely gives us some ideas for GrafanaCon. ;)

 [**Swetugg**](https://docs.google.com/presentation/d/1p36PK9tGgyZAXkzZK-Vc_kRxfGcWxtF5MEjCrc1AwC8/edit#slide=id.p): Swetugg is a .NET conference held in Stockholm.
 This year, our own Daniel Lee took the stage to talk about monitoring and why it's important, an intro to Grafana, the Azure Monitor Data Source Plugin, and how to build a custom integration in .NET Core for Grafana.
 Check out his slides and reach out if you have any questions.